 Severe side effects require immediate medical attention:

-Contraindications: Absolute contraindication in pregnant women or women who may become pregnant, as it may cause fetal abnormalities.
-Patients with severe hepatic or renal impairment should have dosage adjustments, and breastfeeding women should avoid use.
+Contraindications: Absolute contraindication in pregnant women or women who may become pregnant, due to the risk of fetal abnormalities.
+Patients with severe hepatic or renal impairment should have dose adjustments.
+Breastfeeding women should also avoid use.

-Black box warnings include the risk of decreased bone mineral density; bone density should be checked before and after treatment.
+Black box warning includes the risk of decreased bone mineral density; bone density should be checked before and after treatment.
 If unexplained bone pain or fractures occur during therapy, medication should be discontinued and medical advice sought.
-Patients over 65 require special monitoring of bone metabolism indices.
+Patients over 65 require special monitoring of bone metabolism markers.

 Use with CYP2C19 enzyme inducers (e.g., carbamazepine) may reduce efficacy, requiring dose adjustments.
 Combining with bisphosphonates can reduce bone loss; inform your healthcare provider if you are on osteoporosis treatment.
-Avoid concurrent use with gastric acid suppressants like omeprazole, as absorption may be affected.
+Avoid co-administration with gastric acid suppressants like omeprazole, as they may affect absorption.
 Vitamin D and calcium supplements should be used under medical supervision to mitigate osteoporosis risk.

 The standard dose is 2.5 mg orally once daily, taken with or without food.
 Take at the same time each day to maintain stable drug levels.
-The typical treatment cycle lasts for 5 years, and adherence to the full course as prescribed by the physician is essential.
+The typical treatment duration is 5 years, and adherence to the prescribed course is essential.

-If a dose is missed and remembered within 12 hours of the scheduled time, take it as soon as possible.
-If it is close to the next dose, skip the missed dose and resume the regular schedule.
+If a dose is missed and remembered within 12 hours, take it as soon as possible.
+If it is close to the next scheduled dose, skip the missed dose and resume the regular schedule.
 Do not double doses to compensate for missed ones.

 Acute overdose may cause severe bone pain, arrhythmias, or liver dysfunction.
 If overdose is suspected, seek immediate medical attention and bring the medication container.
 Treatment is supportive, possibly including dialysis or symptomatic management.

 It is recommended to avoid excessive intake of high-fat or greasy foods, as they may affect drug absorption.
-Coffee, tea, and other caffeinated beverages can be consumed normally, but if gastrointestinal discomfort occurs, it is advisable to take the medication separately from these drinks.
-Adequate intake of vitamin D and calcium is recommended to help mitigate bone density loss.
+Coffee, tea, and other caffeinated beverages can be consumed normally, but if gastrointestinal discomfort occurs, consider taking medication separately from these drinks.
+Adequate intake of vitamin D and calcium is advised to reduce the risk of bone density loss.

-How can joint pain or bone discomfort caused by Letrozole be alleviated?Low-impact exercises such as swimming and walking can improve joint stiffness.
+How can I relieve joint pain or bone discomfort caused by Letrozole?Low-impact exercises such as swimming or walking can help improve joint stiffness.
 Avoid high-impact activities.
-Your doctor may suggest short-term use of NSAIDs like ibuprofen, but check for drug interactions first.
-Physical therapy or warm compresses can also help relieve localized discomfort.
+Your doctor may recommend short-term use of NSAIDs like ibuprofen, but check for interactions first.
+Physical therapy or warm compresses can also help alleviate localized discomfort.

-What precautions should be taken when combining Letrozole with other medications?If used with hepatic enzyme inducers like carbamazepine, efficacy may decrease; inform your doctor of all medications, including herbal supplements.
-When combined with anticoagulants such as warfarin, regular blood coagulation monitoring is necessary.
-Do not adjust doses without medical guidance.
+What precautions should be taken when combining Letrozole with other medications?If taken with liver enzyme inducers like carbamazepine, efficacy may decrease; inform your doctor of all medications, including herbal supplements.
+When combined with anticoagulants like warfarin, regular blood clotting monitoring is necessary.
+Do not adjust doses without medical advice.

-How should bone density be monitored during treatment?Bone density scans (DEXA) should be performed every 6 to 12 months, especially if treatment exceeds 2 years.
+How should I monitor changes in bone density during treatment?Bone density scans (DEXA) are recommended every 6 to 12 months, especially if treatment exceeds 2 years.
 Report any unexplained back pain, height loss, or fractures immediately.
-Regular weight-bearing exercises and calcium supplementation can reduce osteoporosis risk, but follow your doctor’s instructions.
+Regular weight-bearing exercise and calcium supplementation can help reduce osteoporosis risk, under medical guidance.